jakewilliami/SpelledOut.jl/README.md

 ## Citation

 If your research depends on SpelledOut.jl, please consider giving us a formal citation: [`citation.bib`](./citation.bib).
+Contributors who implement new language functionality in SpelledOut.jl are given authorship.